mimmato/SK17-Automation-Maven/src/test/java/lesson15/projectRestrospective.md

 Page 2 (Users/Login):

-- Form Field Locators – Used to verify the presence of essential fields for user login.
+- Form Field Locators – Used to verify the presence of essential fields for user login (i.e. attributes: text, password, checkbox)
-- UI Consistency Check – Used to find dynamic elements, including buttons and hyperlinks.
 - User Feedback Messages – Used to locate alerts necessary for form validation.

 ## 6. Next Steps (Automation)